How to Get ASE CertifiedThere is a ton of information surrounding how to become ASE certified. We have taken it all and simplified it into 5 steps!

 Once you know exactly how to get ASE certified and you have finished your apprenticeship or trade school program, there is just one thing to do, STUDY!
 There are many ways to study for an exam such as this and many trade schools include resources specifically to help their graduates pass the test to become ASE certified.
 Be sure to ask your school’s representative about this before you graduate and it can even be a great thing to ask when you are searching for the right trade school.
 Some schools do more for their students to earn their ASE certification so be sure to know what certain schools offer before you commit.

-Apart from what your school may offer, there is one major resource that is extremely helpful when preparing for the ASE certification exam, an ASE practice test.
+Apart from what your school may offer, there is one major resource that is extremely helpful when preparing for the ASE certification tests, an ASE practice test.
 There are many different free tests on the web which can be helpful but none of them prepare as well as ASE’s official practice tests.
-To accompany their practice tests, ASE offers free study guides for all of the certification levels which you can find here.
+To accompany their practice tests, there are other ASE services like free study guides for all of the certification levels which you can find here.
 If you glance to the right, you will see all of the practice tests offered by ASE.
+If you need a hard copy of a study guide for ASE testing, you can find a number of high quality options on Amazon at a fairly reasonable price.

 |Category||ASE Practice Tests|